The Grahams: History

 Rattle the Hocks was submitted for all appropriate film festivals and was screened at five; San Jose, Napa; Crossroads, Chagrin and Raindance (UK).
 The band performed at Chagrin and Raindance, playing the historic 100 Club.

-In August 2019, the band announced plans to release a new album, 'Kids Like Us', in early 2020, written during their motorcycle journey down Route 66.
-The first single from the album 'Just What You Deserve' was released in June, followed by 'Bite My Tongue' in September.
+In August 2019, the band announced plans to release a new album, Kids Like Us, in early 2020, written during their motorcycle journey down Route 66.
+The first single from the album "Just What You Deserve" was released in June, followed by "Bite My Tongue" in September.
 Third single 'Heartbroken Town' was released November 2019 and was accompanied by a music video shot at the famed Abbey Road studios in London, during a break from touring that summer.
 Fourth single 'Painted Desert' premiered with Billboard in January 2020.
 The title track to the album ,'Kids Like Us' was worked at US triple A commercial and non-commercial radio stations nationwide following the album's release (March 27, 2020), and the video for the track debuted with BandsInTown, May 2020.

+The Grahams announced their first new music since the pandemic began, in August 2021.
+Releasing first single 'Beyond The Palisades' followed by the 3-track EP 'Sha La La', featuring the songs 'Pilgrims & Punks' and 'Love Collector'.
+The music video for Love Collector was filmed at the David Lynch inspired House Of Cards in Nashville, TN.
+The EP was recorded by the band at their East Nashville studio 3Sirens and saw them reunite with longtime friend Dan Molad (Lucius, Coco), who had stepped in to complete production of their previous studio album, Kids Like Us, after the untimely deal of lead producer Richard Swift.

+In 2022 The Grahams' 3Sirens label released the first album by another artist - East Nashville favorite and friend Derek Hoke's 'Electric Mountain'.
+Soon after, the first 3Sirens Session was released by early supporter and friend, John Doe.
+In Spring 2023, the next 3Sirens Session was released, featuring 3 unreleased tracks by David Garza, affectionately referred to as the 'third siren' by The Grahams.
+The label has also released several compilation albums, including 3Sirens Presents: With Love Parts 1 & 2, featuring popular 80s and 90s cover songs, performed by Lilly Hiatt, Elizabeth Cook, Andrew Combs, Dylan LeBlanc and more.

+The Grahams returned with their self-titled album 'The Grahams' in September 2023, featuring 10 of their favorite songs from their first 3 studio albums, reimagined to reflect their latest sound.
+Recorded at their 3Sirens studio in East nashville and reuniting again with producer and friend Dan Molad (Lucius, Coco).